sp0x/onion-pi/README.md

 Turn a standard Raspbian install into a [tor](https://torproject.org)-ified wifi access point with [ansible](https://www.ansible.com/).

 This is the [Raspbian Stretch](https://www.raspberrypi.org/downloads/raspbian/) edition of stock adafruit [onion-pi](https://learn.adafruit.com/onion-pi?view=all).
+You may want to read up on [what's new in Stretch](https://wiki.debian.org/NewInStretch).

 This build is different from the original in some minor details.
 See the list at end of this document for details.